-Alset EHome International Inc. (the "Company" or "AEI"), formerly known as HF Enterprises Inc., was incorporated in the State of Delaware on March 7, 2018 and 1,000 shares of common stock was issued to Chan Heng Fai, the founder, Chairman and Chief Executive Officer of the Company.
+Alset Inc. (the "Company" or "AEI"), formerly known as Alset EHome International Inc. and HF Enterprises Inc., was incorporated in the State of Delaware on March 7, 2018 and 1,000 shares of common stock was issued to Chan Heng Fai, the founder, Chairman and Chief Executive Officer of the Company.
+On October 4, 2022, through a merger transaction, the Company was reincorporated in Texas.
 AEI is a diversified holding company principally engaged through its subsidiaries in the development of EHome communities and other real estate, financial services, digital transformation technologies, biohealth activities and consumer products with operations in the United States, Singapore, Hong Kong, Australia and South Korea.
 The Company manages its principal businesses primarily through its subsidiary, Alset International Limited ("Alset International", f.k.a.
 Singapore eDevelopment Limited), a company publicly traded on the Singapore Stock Exchange.